solita/solita.github.com/_posts/2015-09-18-Hello-BadUSB.md

 ![Tools](/img/hello-badusb/ducky_powershell.png)

-Once PowerShell has started the script downloads an exe and runs it
+Once PowerShell has started the script downloads an executable and runs it

 ![Tools](/img/hello-badusb/ducky_exe.png)

-The exe itself was this time a pretty harmless one that opens notepad and prints an adorable ascii dragon.
+The executable itself was this time a pretty harmless one that opens notepad and prints an adorable ascii dragon.

 ## Wait there is more
 Dangerousness of Human Interface Device USB is that all the user actions are always trusted.
 How do you bypass UAC in Windows?
 With user action.